AVIRAL1854/Ecommerce-chatbot/README.md

 - Frontend: Built with React.js and styled using Tailwind CSS
 - Backend: Powered by Django and REST framework
 - JWT Authentication: Secure user authentication
-- Database: PostgreSQL for robust data storage
+- Database: SQLite for lightweight and reliable data storage
 - Environment-Friendly: Organized .env management for configurations

 ---